School meal: Reduced price meals

 Reduced price meals are also available in some countries to those who need a degree of assistance with costs.
-Lower-cost meals are available to students in such countries as France, Italy, Hong Kong, Japan, and the United States.
+Lower-cost meals are available to students in such countries as France, Italy, Hong Kong, Japan, Portugal, and the United States.

 Full price meals

 In some programs, meals are made available for purchase in school cafeterias/canteens at full price.
-For example, in the United States, students who don't quality for reduced price lunches can still purchase food at the full price.
+For example, in the United States, students who do not qualify for reduced price lunches can still purchase food at the full price.
 In the United Arab Emirates, all food in school cafeterias is available for purchase, though prices reflect only the cost of the food itself.